 When knowledge is scarce and the few notions we have seem to dance about in a stormy sea, it is easy to fall prey to the stories invented by those who are cleverer with words than we are.
 In order to avoid such an eventuality the Marxists, goodly programmers of others' minds that they are (particularly those of the herded proletariat), maintained that fascism is equivalent to the truncheon.
 On the opposite side even philosophers like Gentile suggested that the truncheon, by acting on the will, is also an ethical means in that it constructs the future symbiosis between State and individual in that superior unity wherein the individual act becomes collective.
-Here we see how Marxists and fascists originate from there are stricter controls by the State concerning violence towards the under-aged.
-The old affection, the stuff of seventeenth century oil paintings upon which the family was supposed to be based-for the most part a fantasy of writers and poets-is no longer able to cover up the real lack of feeling that exists within this institution.
-And we anarchists were among the first to put forward a serious critique of the family as the origin of many of the horrors of the class society.
+Here we see how Marxists and fascists originate from the same ideological stock, with all the ensuin society and the economy.
+This is demonstrated by what is being said about the problem of production, and, with a constancy worthy of greater things, the insistence on the validity of more or less revolutionary syndicalism.